aryyan0701/angular_project/README.md

 - JSON Server backend for storing user data
 - Angular frontend for user interaction

+## Development for frontend-side

+To run the frontend app locally, follow these steps:

+1. Navigate to the `frontend-app` directory.
+2. Install dependencies using `npm install`.
+3. Start the development server using `npm run start`.
+4. Open a web browser and navigate to `http://localhost:4200/` to view the app.

+## Deployment for frontend-side

+To deploy the frontend app, follow these steps:

+1. Build the app using `ng build`.
+2. Deploy the generated `dist` directory to your hosting provider.

+## Development for Backend-side

+To run the backend app locally, follow these steps:

+1. Navigate to the `backend-app` directory.
+2. Install dependencies using `npm install`.
+3. Start the JSON Server using `json-server --watch <file name>`.
+4. The server will be accessible at `http://localhost:3000/`.

+## Deployment for Backend-side

+To deploy the backend app, follow these steps:

+1. Deploy the entire `backend-app` directory to your hosting provider.
+2. Ensure that the `db.json` file is included and accessible to the server.

 ## Additional Information
 - For more information about Angular, refer to the [Angular documentation](https://angular.io/docs).